saleor/saleor-docs/docs/dashboard-catalog.md

 - Collections can be easily published and unpublished by clicking on the slider in the Availability section when viewing a specific collection
 - Featuring a collection will make it appear on the front page of your website
 - You can only feature one collection at a time.
-Turning the [[Feature on Homepage]] option on for one collection will automatically turn it off for all others
+Turning the [[Feature&nbsp;on&nbsp;Homepage]] option on for one collection will automatically turn it off for all others

 ![Collection visibility controls](assets/dashboard-catalog/18.jpg)